OfficeDev/script-lab/README.md

 ## Get Started

 The easiest way to try Script Lab is with the Tutorial file for Excel that walks you through the tool in a few steps.
-You can get it here on GitHub: [script-lab-tutorial.xlsx](https://github.com/OfficeDev/script-lab/blob/master/src/client/assets/documents/script-lab-tutorial.xlsx)
+You can get it here: [script-lab-tutorial.xlsx](https://script-lab.azureedge.net/assets/documents/script-lab-tutorial.xlsx)

 Alternatively, you can start from scratch and [install Script Lab from the Store](https://store.office.com/app.aspx?assetid=WA104380862).